Gábor Presser: Biography

+Childhood

 Born in Budapest in 1948, his parents are Géza Presser and Elvira Uhrman.
 His father worked as a poultry dealer in the Great Market hall at Klauzál square.
-After school his son, Gábor went out to help him.

-Gábor Presser started playing the piano at the age of four, the pianist Imre Antal also acknowledged the child's talents and predicted that he would become a great artist.
+After school, Gábor went out to help his father.
+Presser started playing the piano at the age of four, the pianist Imre Antal acknowledged the child's talents and predicted that he would become a great artist.

-He finished the primary school in Kertész street, and subsequently started his studies at the Music High School, meanwhile he played piano at a street dancing school in Kapás street for a 14 HUF hourly rate.
+He finished his studies at a primary school in Kertész street, and subsequently started his studies at the Music High School.
+Meanwhile, he played piano at a street dancing school in Kapás street for a 14 HUF hourly rate.

-He started to deal with composing as a teenager.
-The family lived at Dob street 46/B on the first floor, and above their home lived the composer and pianist Rezső Seress.
+He started composing as a teenager.
+The family lived at Dob street 46/B on the first floor, and above their home lived composer and pianist Rezső Seress.

-Presser was already a teenager, and he often talked up Seress who showed him records and sheet music as well.
-Seress was listening every day from 2 pm to 6 pm different arrangements of the Gloomy Sunday, which were broadcast to the surrounding homes.
+Presser was already a teenager, and he often talked up Seress who showed him records and sheet music.
+Seress listened every day from 2 to 6 pm to different arrangements of the Gloomy Sunday, which were broadcast to the surrounding homes.

-Presser later reflected to these memories in his song Plafon, which Lajos Parti Nagy wrote the text.
+Presser later reflected on these memories in his song Plafon, of which Lajos Parti Nagy wrote the text.

-Omega (1967–1971) (band)
+Omega (1967–1971)

+Omega "Gyöngyhajú lány" single, composed by Presser.